IBM-Bluemix-Docs/fss-financial-optimization-service/aboutPortfolioOptimization.md

 In order to setup an optimization problem, you must define a set of expressions:
 1. Portfolios - an initial portfolio or universe, benchmarks, and subportfolios
-2. Objective - a penalty measure that is minimized in the objective function
+2. Objective - a penalty measure that is minimized or a reward measure that is maximized in the objective function
 3. Constraints - a set of inequalities or equalities that impose a restriction on the tradable portfolio for given sets of scenarios

 The service translates the expressions into an algebraic form that can be understood by the solver IBM ILOG CPLEX® and applies adjustments to improve solution time numerical stability.